The other day I wanted to send my sister a picture of a quilt that I had been working on, and I accidentally emailed her this picture (above).

 So… do you have finished quilt tops waiting to be quilted?
 Let this be the encouragement you need to get them basted and quilted!

-And then there's hand quilting.
-I LOVE hand quilting, although I haven't had time to do it for a while now.
-This is a quilt that I hand quilted using pearl cotton and big stitches and I'll never give it away.
-It's a treasure to me.
-I've learned lots about hand quilting from these sources:
+And then there’s hand quilting.
+I LOVE hand quilting, although I haven’t had time to do it for a while now.
+This is a quilt that I hand quilted using pearl cotton and big stitches and I’ll never give it away.
+It’s a treasure to me.
+I shared more about that process here.
+I have hand quilted a baby quilt from a panel too!